Explore the etymology and symbolism of the constellations

 Monoceros

-The mono- of Monoceros derives from Greek monos, 'alone, single', from the Indo-European root *men-4.
+The mono– of Monoceros derives from Greek monos, ‘alone, single’, from the Indo-European root *men-.
 Derivatives: monad, monastery, monk, mono-, minnow.
 [Pokorny 4. men- 728, meni- 731.
-Watkins]
+Watkins

-The uni- of unicorn derives from Latin and from the Indo-European root *oi-no- 'One, unique'.
-Derivatives: , an¹, once, one; alone ('all one'), anon, atone, lone, lonely, none, uni-, union, unite, unit, unity, unanimous, unicorn, universe, onion, ace, any, unique, inch¹, ounce¹.
+The uni– of unicorn derives from Latin and from the Indo-European root *oi-no ‘One, unique’.
+Derivatives: , an¹, once, one; alone (‘all one’), anon, atone, lone, lonely, none, uni-, union, unite, unit, unity, unanimous, unicorn, universe, onion, ace, any, unique, inch¹, ounce¹.
 [Pokorny 3.
 D. e- 281.
-Watkins]
+Watkins

-Amalthea was the she-goat which nourished Jupiter, hence its horn became proverbially used for nourishment and abundance.
-This modern constellation, Monoceros, is a likely a representation of the 'horn of plenty', the Cornucopia (cornu-copiae), that Zeus broke off his goat-nanny nurse, Amalthea, while playing with her as a baby; Amalthea, herself, was placed amongst the stars as Capra, the star Capella on the arm of the Constellation Auriga, the Charioteer.
+Amalthea was the she-goat that nourished the baby Jupiter, hence its horn became proverbially used for nourishment and abundance.
+This modern constellation, Monoceros, is a likely a representation of the ‘horn of plenty‘, the Cornucopia (cornu-copiae), that Zeus broke off his goat-nanny nurse, Amalthea, while playing with her as a baby; Amalthea, herself, was placed amongst the stars as Capra, the star Capella on the arm of the Constellation Auriga, the Charioteer.
 The position of the horn is not known.
-The writer of this webpage suggests that it might relate to this constellation, he says "... the sacred goat having broken off one of her horns, Amaltheia filled it with flowers and fruits and presented it to Zeus, who placed it together with the goat amongst the stars, although the one-horned goat was not identified with the Unicorn by the Greeks. ...".
-Ovid relates; "When he controlled the sky and sat on his father’s throne ...
-Jove (Jupiter, Zeus), he made stars of the nurse and the nurse’s fruitful horn, which bears even now its mistress’ name."
-[Ovid, Fasti 5.111 1]
+The writer of this webpage suggests that it might relate to this constellation, he says “… the sacred goat having broken off one of her horns, Amaltheia filled it with flowers and fruits and presented it to Zeus, who placed it together with the goat amongst the stars, although the one-horned goat was not identified with the Unicorn by the Greeks. …”.
+Ovid relates; “When he controlled the sky and sat on his father’s throne … Jove (Jupiter, Zeus), he made stars of the nurse and the nurse’s fruitful horn, which bears even now its mistress’ name.”
+[Ovid, Fasti 5.111

 Confirming the widely held belief that the unicorn was thought to be the same as the rhinoceros, Isidore says: